eezstreet/SWATEliteForce/README.md

 #### NITTY GRITTY/TYPOS AND STATS ####
 * NOTE: some very (microscopically) tiny changes to stats aren't mentioned.
 For instance, the Nova Pump had its muzzle velocity raised by 2 units - not noteworthy at all and hardly noticeable.
 * HUGE thanks to Jose21Crisis for crunching a lot of these numbers for me.
+* NOTE: This section may not be completely accurate as some of the stats were changed in developments

 Weapon Stats
 - Colt Accurized Rifle: Muzzle Velocity (61261 -> 47838)